🎨

 Yes.
 Enter the same license key on each device.
 Note that your Studio Log data is stored per-browser, so entries on one device won't appear on another.

 Click the green 🔄 Update App button in the top toolbar.
-This clears the cache and reloads the app with the latest updates.
-We recommend doing this weekly.
+This clears cache and reloads a clean copy of the app.

-Will I lose my data when new colors are added?
+Will I lose my data when I refresh the app?

 Can I use my own brand of paint instead of Rublev?